The Five Cardinal Rules of American Airlines Awards

 This is a rule that trips up a lot of otherwise awesome awards.
 It’s frustrating, and it’s not clear why the rule exists, but you have to know it.

-Example: You want to fly MEL-LAX-JFK-BWI with a two month stopover at LAX and will fly on Qantas from MEL-LAX.
-That means Qantas–the region connecting carrier–has to have a published fare from MEL-BWI for the stopover to be valid and to avoid this being priced as two awards.
+Example: You want to fly MEL-LAX-JFK-BWI and will fly on Qantas from MEL-LAX.
+That means Qantas–the region connecting carrier–has to have a published fare from MEL-BWI for the routing to be valid.

 How do you figure out if there is a published fare between a city pair?
 I check on Expert Flyer.
 Here’s how.
 Another free, roughly accurate, way is to see if you can book a ticket between the city pair on the operating airline’s website or kayak.